akgnah/fanfou-py/README_en.rst

    >>> resp = client.request('/favorites/create/:id', 'POST', body)
    >>> print(resp.url)

-你会看到 resp.url 变成了 http://api.fanfou.com/favorites/create/zFbiu4CsJrw.json （忘了提，'.json' 会自动加到 access_url 的尾部）。
+You will see resp.url is http://api.fanfou.com/favorites/create/zFbiu4CsJrw.json (Forget to mention that '.json' will add to the access_url).

 print_api('bound')
 """"""""""""""""""